-Provide a fully managed data infrastructure stack with privileges on AWS resources but without accessing the customer data and auditing all operations performed on a datacoral installation.
+Provide a fully managed data infrastructure stack with privileges on AWS resources while:

 - Data security